Home » WAEC » WAEC Registration 2023 – What You Need to Know

 • Candidates must attend exams in mufti and without weapons.
 No professional uniform of any type will be permitted in the test halls.

-• Candidates taking the exam at more than one location will have their results canceled.
+• Candidates taking the exam at multiple locations will have their results cancelled.

-• Any candidate who enters the examination hall with a cell phone or other electronic device will have their complete exam results canceled.
+• Any candidate who enters the examination hall with a cell phone or other electronic device will have their complete exam results cancelled.

 • Candidates must double-check their entries before uploading them, as the Council will not be held liable for any inaccuracies in their information.
 As soon as the inspection begins, requests for rectification of any information will not be considered.